-- How a practice’s hygienist was able to blow past their production goal of $180 per hour.
+- How one practice’s hygienist was able to blow past their production goal of $180 per hour

 - A huge mistake dentist makes after setting goals for their team